we meet the fans dancing with robyn in the video for 'honey'

 Robyn’s music videos are synonymous with dancing.
-After dancing solo in a sports hall, standing in a corner or stuck in a pink box, 2018 Robyn is dancing in a beautiful abandoned church in the music video for the title track of her latest album, Honey.
-Here, the sacred space is kissed by colourful lights and filled with her fans -- united in their love for her and their commitment to freedom of expression.
+After dancing solo in a sports hall, standing in a corner, or stuck in a pink box, 2018 Robyn is dancing in a beautiful abandoned church in the music video for the title track of her latest album, Honey.
+Here, the sacred space is kissed by colorful lights and filled with her fans — united in their love for her and their commitment to freedom of expression.

 “I’m a very shy person and not the greatest dancer, but dancing with Robyn made me lose all those fears and insecurities,” Noah adds.
 “She danced around and made sure everyone felt good and encouraged us to have fun.
 It was like time stood still.
 I felt so free dancing with her and so many amazing, beautiful people.
 Something I’ll take with me is the feeling of being accepted, which is something I don’t always feel as a gay, dark-skinned man.
 Everyone made me feel so free and like I could be myself, there was no judgement at all, just so much love and happiness and that’s probably the best feeling I’ve ever had!”

 19-year-old dancer Prince Riot flew in from Washington DC for the video after hearing about the open call on Twitter.
 “Several years ago, I developed and performed a dance piece based on Robyn and Röyksopp’s The Girl and the Robot,” Prince shares.
 “I’ve appreciated her artistry for a long time and to be a part of her bringing a new project into the world is a special opportunity.
 Robyn was extremely warm, considerate and inclusive — it was like dancing with a friend.”